 The Peer Education Program begins in the fall 2021 term and ends in April 2022.
 Applications are due Monday, August 2.

 Joining our team as a Peer Educator will allow students to:

-- Enhance marketing, promotions, and event planning skills
+- Enhance your understanding in marketing, promotions and event planning through workshops and training

-- Apply your knowledge and skills to a real-life project with resources and support from SFU Public Square
+- Apply your knowledge and skills to a real-life project with resources and support from the SFU Public Square team

 - Receive performance feedback from your supervisor to support your personal and professional development goals